 This free conference highlights work by students and post-doctoral scientists conducting research in Earth System & Planetary Science, Space Physics & Engineering.
-Participants and visitors from CU departments and research institutes as well as other Front Range schools and organizations are all welcomed.
-Feel free to download the flyer (click to enlarge) and posted it in your department or institute.
+Participants and visitors from CU departments and research institutes as well as other Front Range schools and organizations are all very much welcomed.
+Feel free to download the flyer (click to enlarge) and post it in your department or institute.

 Refreshments will be served before the talk and during the poster session.
 Detailed program with poster numbers and a map of poster locations are found here.